jkamano/CarND-Behavioral-Cloning-P3/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/placeholder.png "Model Visualization"
+[image1]: ./examples/model.png "Model Visualization"
-[image2]: ./examples/placeholder.png "Grayscaling"
+[image2]: ./examples/T1.png "Track1"
-[image3]: ./examples/placeholder_small.png "Recovery Image"
-[image4]: ./examples/placeholder_small.png "Recovery Image"
-[image5]: ./examples/placeholder_small.png "Recovery Image"
-[image6]: ./examples/placeholder_small.png "Normal Image"
-[image7]: ./examples/placeholder_small.png "Flipped Image"
+[image3]: ./examples/T1f.png "Track1"
+[image4]: ./examples/T2_1.png "Track2"
+[image5]: ./examples/T2_1d.png "Darker version"
+[image6]: ./examples/T2_2.png "Track2"
+[image7]: ./examples/T2_2l.png "Lighter version"
+[image8]: ./examples/loss.svg "Loss_vs_epoch1"
+[image9]: ./examples/loss_final.svg "Loss_vs_epoch3"

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+I started testing the LeNet5 model and then decided to do a replication of NVIDIA model described in https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/, it is defined in _nvidia()_ (line 213) and represented in the following picture:
+![alt text][image1]

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 227, 229, 231).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+Exaustive testing was done to make sure the model was able to drive around the track.
+Initially it was overfitting but by limiting the number of epochs to three the model is now driving well around the 1st track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 182).
+The probability of dropping was set to 0.5 adopting the values from last assignment for the traffic sign recognition.
+Apparently it works.

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...
 For details about how I created the training data, see the next section.

 ###Model Architecture and Training Strategy